shrutiii87/python-PR-s/readme.md

 ## 👩‍💻 About Me

-i can turn raw data into meaningful stories.
-Currently leveling up through a structured course in Power BI, Python, SQL, Excel .
+I can turn raw data into meaningful stories.
+Currently leveling up through a structured course in Power BI, Python, SQL, and Excel.

 - 🔭 Building an analytics portfolio across **Power BI · Python · SQL · Excel**
 - 📊 Deep into **DAX**, **data modeling**, and interactive dashboard design